River Valley High School: Campus

+River Valley High School has shifted her campus six times in total, more than any other schools in Singapore.

+When the school was founded in 1956, it initially occupied the premises of Seng Poh Primary School on Seng Poh Road as its first campus location.

 RVHS's campus is the newest among all Special Assistance Plan and Integrated Programme schools.
 It was officially declared open in 2010 and cost over S$70 million in construction.
 Located off Boon Lay Avenue at the former sites of ITE Jurong and Boon Lay Garden Primary School, the 7.64-hectare campus comprises facilities that supports the educational needs for the six-year Integrated Programme, and strongly encapsulate a strong cultured environment.

 River Valley High Student Hostel

 The RVHS Student Hostel is located adjacent to the school campus, consisting of two 12-storey buildings and one 15-storey building (Halls 1, 2 & 3 respectively).
 It provides accommodation for up to 500 boarders and 25 teacher mentors.
 The building features a dining hall and is supported with internet access.
 However, this hostel closed in late 2016.
 As of 2019, the hostel is now privately operated by 85soho, a hostel operator.